 Evidence for the Human Givens Approach

-The result showed that more than three out of four patients were either symptom-free or reliably changed as a result of HG therapy.
+The result showed that more than three out of four patients were either symptom-free or reliably changed due to HG therapy.
 This was achieved in an average of only 3.6 sessions, significantly better than the recovery rate published for the UK government’s flagship IAPT (Improving Access to Psychological Therapies) programme, which uses therapists trained in cognitive behavioural therapy (CBT).

-In 2012 PTSD Resolution, a charity which uses Human Givens therapists to help war veterans suffering from Post Traumatic Stress Disorder and other mental health problems reported an 83 per cent success rate in resolving these issues (findings presented to the British Psychological Society).
+In 2012 PTSD Resolution, a charity that uses Human Givens therapists to help war veterans suffering from Post Traumatic Stress Disorder and other mental health problems, reported an 83 per cent success rate in resolving these issues (findings presented to the British Psychological Society).

-The Mental Health Review is an influential, high quality source of information and intelligence for researchers, managers, commissioners, purchasers and practitioners working in the field of mental health, so the content will be noticed.
-We hope it will also be acted upon, especially since it reveals that huge savings could be made if the Human Givens approach was more widely adopted.
+The Mental Health Review is an influential, high-quality source of information and intelligence for researchers, managers, commissioners, purchasers and practitioners working in mental health so that the content will be noticed.
+We hope it will also be acted upon, especially since it reveals that huge savings could be made if more widely adopted the Human Givens approach.

-Following this review the academics recommend that the HG model be adopted by the NHS as a bona fide model of therapy in its own right.
+Following this review, the academics recommend that the NHS adopt the HG model as a bona fide model of therapy in its own right.

 You can read the original papers on the Mental Health Review website by clicking the following links: